quadram-institute-bioscience/socru/README.md

   * [Citation](#citation)

 ## Introduction
-Socru allows you to easily identify and communicate the order and orientation of complete genomes.
+Socru allows you to easily identify and communicate the order and orientation of complete genomes around ribosomal operons.
 These large scale structural variants have real impacts on the phenotype of the organism, and with the advent of long read sequencing, we can now start to delve into the mechanisms at work.

 # Installation
 If you just want to quickly try out the software please try a Docker continer.
 This software is designed to run on Linux and OSX.
 It will not run on Windows.